databio/bulker/docs/tips.md

 Restart your shell, and from now on use `bulker-activate` instead of `bulker activate`.

+## How can I make bulker retain my user ID on MacOS?

+If you're getting messages like 'I have no name!" using docker containers on MacOS, this is because MacOS doesn't use the traditional unix user system (using `etc/passwd` for users) unless it is operating in single-user mode.
+Instead, it uses a system called Open Directory DirectoryService.
+See [this stackoverflow question](https://superuser.com/questions/191330/users-dont-appear-in-etc-passwd-on-mac-os-x/191333#191333) for more information.
+To accommodate this, if you're using mMcOS outside of single-user mode, bulker has a script called [fix_mac_user.sh](https://github.com/databio/bulker/blob/master/fix_mac_user.sh).
+If you run this script, it will create a temporary mapping that plays nice with the `/etc/passwd` system required by the containers, and will correctly map your user.

 ## Help!
 Bulker can't find my config file.

 If bulker is giving an error like "No config found in env var: BULKERCFG", this means that the value of $BULKERCFG is not pointing to a file.
 Make sure you use `export` when defining that shell variable so that it is available to the bulker subprocess.
 If you don't, you may be able to `echo $BULKERCFG`, but if the value is not exported in the shell, bulker will not be able to read it.